Friends of Rittenhouse

 Along the Rittenhouse sidewalks — many of which boast seating for alfresco dining and drinking in the warm months — residents and visitors find high-end stores; locally owned boutiques; small galleries; theaters and entertainment; cafes; beer, wine and cocktail bars; and restaurants of all kinds.
 With all this, the neighborhood buzzes with activity all year long.

-The one-square-block park that gives the neighborhood its name is more popular with sunbathers, readers, families, artists and even dogs than city founder William Penn ever could have imagined.
+Rittenhouse Square, the one-square-block park that gives the neighborhood its name, is more popular with sunbathers, readers, families, artists and even dogs than city founder William Penn ever could have imagined.
 Festivals, farmers’ markets, fairs and general merriment make it the city’s best-known — and perhaps, most enjoyed — park.

 Shoppers can give their wallets a workout on Walnut Street (between Broad and 18th Streets) in the popular Rittenhouse Row shopping district.
 Featuring high-end boutiques and trend-setting stores, including the first location of Anthropologie, the district offers bountiful shopping and fantastic neighborhood dining.

-A small, half-acre park located near the Schuylkill River, Fitler Square has been a community gathering place for more than a century.
-Hosting seasonal events, including a holiday tree lighting, Fitler Square offers a relaxing urban retreat to visitors and residents alike.
+Another popular park, Fitler Square, has been a community gathering place in Rittenhouse Square for more than a century.
+The small, half-acre park (located near the Schuylkill River) hosts a variety of seasonal events and offers a relaxing urban retreat to visitors and residents alike.

 Luxurious suites, acclaimed inns and historic hotels are just a few of the many places to stay in the Rittenhouse Square neighborhood.
 Browse hotels in the neighborhood and book your stay below.